hanzei/mattermost-plugin-tailscale/README.md

 ## Features

-- Connect to your Tailscale network using an API key
+- Expose your Mattermost instance securely via Tailscale
 - List all devices in your Tailnet
 - View ACL configurations
 - Check your current Tailnet name